Chess strategy: Bishops

+Fianchettoed bishops can keep a king under them well defended, though if the bishop is traded off, the fianchetto pawn structure is especially vulnerable to infiltration on the squares no longer controlled by the bishop.

+Despite their openness, in endgames, bishops are usually considered equal to knights.
+Endgames in which the two sides have bishops on opposite colors are frequently drawish, even when one side has one or two more pawns than the other.

-A king and a bishop is not sufficient material to checkmate an opposing lone king, but two bishops and a king checkmate an opposing lone king easily.
+A king and a bishop are not sufficient material to checkmate an opposing lone king, but two bishops and a king can checkmate an opposing lone king easily.
+A king, bishop, and knight can also force mate; this is considered the most difficult forcible checkmate against a lone king.

 Rooks

 Rooks have more scope of movement on half-open files (ones with no pawns of one's own color).
 Rooks on the seventh rank can be very powerful as they attack pawns that can only be defended by other pieces, and they can restrict the enemy king to its back rank.
-A pair of rooks on the player's seventh rank is often a sign of a winning position.
+A pair of rooks on the player's seventh rank are often a sign of a winning position.